Work is in progress for the Kalbarri Skywalk and is due to open early 2020!

-I have a two-wheel drive car (2WD), can I access the Park?
+I have a two-wheel drive car (2WD), will I be able to access the Park?

-Yes.
-Access is now available for two-wheel (2WD) and four-wheel (4WD) drive cars.
-If you are hiring a car locally, please check with the provider to ensure your insurance coverages National Park access.
+Access into the National Park is now available for two-wheel (2WD) and four-wheel (4WD) drive cars.
+If you are hiring a car upon arriving in Western Australia, please check with the provider to ensure your insurance covers National Park access.
 As the roads are now sealed, generally hire cars are permitted, but please check at time of pick up.

 Can I go on a tour?